Sock happy to swap Augusta for ATP Finals

 "I'm going to play some free tennis here and enjoy my time out on court and take all the confidence from the last few weeks of my season and definitely carry those into training for the offseason and into 2018."

-Sock, who is the American number one for the first time in his career after winning his third title of the season, may be making make his singles debut at the elite eight-player event but he insists he is not just happy to be there.
+Sock, who will end the year as the American number one for the first time, may be making make his singles debut at the elite eight-player event but he insists he is not just happy to be there.

 The rest of the field in London will be made up by debutants Alexander Zverev of Germany, Bulgaria's Grigor Dimitrov and David Goffin of Belgium, and former qualifiers Austria's Dominic Thiem and Croatia's Marin Cilic.